We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 You can also subscribe to a service called ‘Etsy Plus,’ which costs $10 per month.
 For this you get 15 listing credits and $5 credits for Etsy Ads per month (Etsy Ads let you advertise your products in Etsy search results and other pages).

-From a pricing point of view, the main advantage of using Etsy over Shopify is that it lets you avoid monthly fees; the main disadvantage is that its transaction fees are very high compared to Shopify’s.
+From a pricing point of view, the main advantage of using Etsy over Shopify is that — so long as you’re using the ‘listings’ version of the platform — it lets you avoid monthly fees.
+The main disadvantage is that its transaction fees are very high compared to Shopify’s.

 Using Shopify and Etsy together